0xPolygon/polygon-docs/docs/zkEVM/concepts/generic-state-machine/program-counter.md

 where $\texttt{offset}$ is provided as part of the jump instructions, $\texttt{JMPZ(addr)}$ and $\texttt{JMP(addr)}$.

-We now have the following new columns in the execution trace,
+We now have the following new columns in the execution trace:

 $$
 \begin{array}{|l|c|c|c|c|c|c|c|}\hline